-The prison was given an inspection in summer 2016 the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in late 2020, and the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 HM Chief Inspector of Prisons

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP/YOI Hindley report (PDF), Report on a scrutiny visit to HMP/YOI Hindley by HM Chief Inspector of Prisons (8 and 15–16 December 2020)

 - HMP Hindley, Report on an unannounced inspection of HMP Hindley (4 –14 December 2017)